National Independent Soccer Association

 The National Independent Soccer Association (NISA) is a professional men's soccer league in the United States.
-The league is in the third tier of American soccer and began play in 2019.
+The league is previously in the third tier of American soccer and began play in 2019.
 NISA initially used a fall-to-spring season format with a winter break but have switched to spring-to-fall which is more common in the United States.
+The league went on hiatus during the 2025 season but plans to resume play in 2026.

 History

 League beginnings

 On June 6, 2017, it was announced that the newly formed National Independent Soccer Association would begin play in 2018 targeting an initial 8 to 10 teams, later revised to 8 to 12 teams.
 Initially, the league outlined plans to introduce a promotion/relegation system, once they reach their goal of 24 teams, the first in US professional soccer and in doing so act as a feeder league to the North American Soccer League (NASL); however, the NASL ceased operations prior to those plans being implemented.

 On February 13, 2018, NISA co-founder Jack Cummins died suddenly.
 On May 17, 2018, NISA co-founder Peter Wilt left the NISA to help start up Forward Madison FC in Madison, Wisconsin in USL League One.
-A committee of club owners has been formed to elect new leadership within the organization.
+A committee of club owners was formed to elect new leadership within the organization.